Flashdance (musical): US national tours

-2015-2016 A 2nd National Tour was produced (unaffiliated with the 1st National US tour) and toured The United States with performances in Canada and New Zealand.
-Produced by Touring Theatre Associates.
-Directed & Choreographed by Paul Stancato, Scenic Design by Christopher Ash, Lighting Design by Cory Pattak, Production Stage Manager Kirsten Upchurch, General & Company Management by Heather Moss, Booking by Columbia.
-Starring Julia Macchio as Alex Owens, and Ryan Green as Nick Hurley, Tanisha Moore as Kiki, Dana Hunter as Tess, Nic Casaula as Jimmy, Hannah MacDonald as Gloria, Alexandra Zeto as Ms. Wilde, Tracey Bidleman as Hannah, David Zimmerman as Harry, Derrian Tolden as CC.
+A non-equity company led by Julia Macchio as Alex Owens toured the United States in 2025/2016, with additional performances in Canada and New Zealand.

-2017–2018 UK Tour
+2017–2018 UK tour

-A UK tour produced by Selladoor Worldwide started on August 10, 2017 in Glasgow, with Joanne Clifton as Alex Owens and Ben Adams as Nick Hurley, and closed on 20 October 2018 in Grimsby.
+A UK tour produced by Selladoor Worldwide started on August 10, 2017, in Glasgow, with Joanne Clifton as Alex Owens and Ben Adams as Nick Hurley, and closed on 20 October 2018 in Grimsby.

-Other Regions
+Other regions

 The show also had a Fall 2013 touring production in Holland followed by a major production in Stockholm, Sweden from January 2014 until March 2015.
 This newly revised version of the show, including new story and musical elements, was hugely successful and continued on to appearances in additional Swedish cities, including Gothenburg and Malmö.